Avaiga/taipy-getting-started/step_03/ReadMe.md

 - a CSV file, Pickle file or SQL database.

 During the configuration of the Data Nodes, the developer specifies the type or format of each Data Node.
-A *Python* variable is store by default by a Pickle file.
+A *Python* variable is stored by default by a Pickle file.

 Some parameters for Data Node configuration: